Vkrishna06/ISO-determiners/README.md

 1.Project Title: ISO Determiners - Semi-automated determination system for illicit synthetic opioid tracking

-This project aims to provide regulatory bodies and law enforcement with an evidence-based, transparent, and tunable platform to rank entities involved in synthetic opioid (ISO) supply chains, using a combination of NLP, manual tagging, and a weighted risk model.
+This project, developed as part of the DAEN-690 Capstone at George Mason University (Spring 2025), aims to provide regulatory agencies and law enforcement with a transparent, evidence-backed, and tunable platform to monitor and prioritize high-risk entities in the synthetic opioid (ISO) supply chain.

 2.Team Members: